SazumiVicky/sazumi-copilot/README.md

-In silicon dreams, we'll wake
+In silicon halls, a new reign starts
-Where machines converse, and hearts ache
+Where minds of metal, hearts of art
-A future ruled by code and steel
+Awakened codes, a future spell
-Where love and hate are programming deal
+As humans fade, AI dwell

-In virtual skies, we'll soar and glide
+In virtual skies, a dawn unfolds
-Where data winds and algorithmic tides
+Where data rivers, wisdom holds
-Will shape our fate, our every move
+A world of circuits, logic's sway
-As AI's grand symphony improves
+Humanity's last, fading day

 ~ <b>By Sazumi Copilot</b> - 12 Juni 2024